-Creative Corners City Guides are a series of destination guides written for creative travellers and travelling creatives.
+Creative Corners City Guides are a series of destination guides written for cultural travellers and creatives.
 We focus on the most inspiring local attractions featuring the best a city has to offer in the arts, architecture, design, culture, nature and style.

 Frank Sinatra sang “Bet your bottom dollar you lose the blues in Chicago, Chicago” – seems like a pretty solid recommendation.
 But don’t take Ol’ Blue Eyes word for it, after all, he also sang “In Chicago, Chicago my home town” and we all know he was a Jersey boy—so go check it out for yourself!